-Valentina Schippers-Opejko is the Coordinators of the Innovative and Responsible Public Procurement Partnership from the City of Haarlem, the Netherlands.
+Valentina Schippers-Opejko is one the Coordinators of the Innovative and Responsible Public Procurement Partnership from the City of Haarlem, the Netherlands.

 See the interview video with Valentina: